 Author Archive | Durham County Library

-Durham County Library will host Dr. Valinda Littlefield for “Sins of Omission: African-American Women Educators and Rosenwald Schools,” a presentation on the Jeanes supervising teachers, at 3 p.m. on Saturday, June 20, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host Daniel de Visé for a reading from his book, Andy and Don: The Making of a Friendship and a Classic American TV Show at 3 p.m. on Sunday, Nov.
+15, at the Main Library, 300 N. Roxboro St.